UVADS/DS2022/labs/lab2-git.md

 # Lab 2: GitHub Skills

-Follow all the steps below for practice using GitHub.
+Follow all the steps below for practice using Git and GitHub.

 ## 1. Practice With GitHub Skills (Web Browser)